 If you’re running a yoga studio or fitness business…

-You probably need to stick with Constant Contact since it’s integrated into MindBody Online.
+You probably need to stick with your current service if you’re integrated into MindBody Online.
 Keep your life easy for now.
 But know that it’s going to be harder for you to implement some strategies because of the limitations of that service.

 If you’re looking to create graphically gorgeous newsletters…

-I would stick with Campaign Monitor or MailChimp.
-I use Campaign Monitor extensively with a few clients and I love it – it has a lot of the same features as ConvertKit (and a great app) but doesn’t have tagging.
+I would stick with Campaign Monitor.
+I use Campaign Monitor extensively with a few clients and I love it – it has a lot of the same features as ConvertKit (and a great app) but doesn’t have tagging (though you can segment your audience if you set-up custom fields).
 However, it does have a gorgeous drag-and-drop editor and the ability to do robust auto responders – so if you’re already using it, I’d stay there.

 If you need to integrate with courses you’ve already setup…